voyd-lang/voyd/reference/syntax.md

 # Standard Function Call Syntax

-To make Void language feel more familiar to users familiar with C style languages, Void supports standard function call syntax of the form `f(x)`.
+To make Voyd language feel more familiar to users familiar with C style languages, Voyd supports standard function call syntax of the form `f(x)`.

 ## Rules